nballier/RELIA/1_Outline.md

 2. use the syllable as the last column.
 3. extract last consonant

-**8. JB:  writing your first Jupyter notebook** Asignment : submitting your abstract / read existing notebooks on 18th century dictionaries
+**8. JB:  writing your first Jupyter notebook** Assignment : submitting your abstract / read existing notebooks on 18th century dictionaries

 **9. NB: Walker dictionary : suffix extraction and the Linguistica tool and library**